Could I Have This Kiss Forever: Music video

 The video for "Could I Have This Kiss Forever" was directed by Francis Lawrence.
 Entertainment Tonight aired the world premiere of the video on June 22, 2000.

-A young Krysten Ritter appears as an extra in the video.
+Krysten Ritter and a young Dania Ramirez appear as extras in the video.
+The video was successful upon its release, reaching heavy rotation on both MTV and VH1.
+It has accumulated 215 million views on YouTube.

 Chart performance

-The song was successful internationally, hitting number one in several countries worldwide, including the Netherlands and Switzerland.
-It also hit the top ten in many other countries, and attained Gold status in Australia, Germany, and Switzerland.
-It reached the top ten European chart.
-It reached number 52 on the US Billboard Hot 100.
+The song was successful internationally, hitting number one in several countries worldwide, including Croatia, the Netherlands and Switzerland.
+It also hit the top ten in many other countries, and attained gold status in Australia, Germany, and Switzerland.
 In Finland, it peaked at number 17.
 In Iceland, it peaked at number two and also in Sweden, where the song spent 19 weeks on the chart.
 It was certified platinum by the Swedish Recording Industry Association.
 In Ireland, it peaked at number eight and spent seven weeks on the chart.
 In Austria, it peaked at number eight and spent 20 weeks on the chart.
 In Ireland, it debuted and peaked at number 8.
-As of 2012, the song had sold 140 000 copies in the United Kingdom.
+In the United Kingdom, it peaked at number 7, becoming Houston's 16th top ten single.
+By 2012, it was reported that the duet had sold 140,000 copies in the United Kingdom.
+Due to its European success, it topped the Eurochart Hot 100, giving Houston her fifth and final number one single, which later made Houston the female artist with the second most European number one singles after Madonna.